dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.63/_index.md

 **CACTWO-7893** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

+A new Modifiers column has been added to the Options section of [E/M Management](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/er-em-configuration-page/), allowing administrators to configure modifiers for each charge listed there.

+Modifiers are optional, but when populated on a charge in E/M Configuration, they will automatically carry over to the E/M Viewer when that charge is used on an account.
+Configured modifiers are displayed as comma-separated text on each charge row, with an "Edit Modifiers" button that opens the standard modifier editing dialog.
+For Additional Charges, the Modifiers field will only be available when a CPT Code is also present on the charge.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

 ### Preserve E/M Viewer Scroll Position Within Session

 **CACTWO-7946** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

+The [E/M Viewer](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/navigation-tree/add-on-modules-and-viewers/#er-em-module) will now remember the scroll position for each account during a session.
+Previously, navigating away from the E/M Viewer and returning to it would reset the view to the top of the page, requiring the user to scroll back down to their previous location.

+The scroll position is now retained per account for the duration of the session.
+If a different account is loaded, the E/M Viewer will reset to the top for that account.
+Once the user exits the application entirely, scroll positions are cleared for all accounts.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">